 Measure the CO2 impact of our journeys

-Last ecological resort: carbon compensation
+The last ecological resort: carbon offsetting

 Over the last few years the voluntary carbon credit has widely expanded within companies and communities, although it is not yet well-known by individuals.
 “Carbon units” are the volume of emissions that we wish to offset, and this is achieved by funding greenhouse gas reduction projects around the world: reforestation, the construction of solar ovens, bioclimatic housing etc.